hugomodo/hugomodo-docs/content/blog/choosing-a-style-framework.md

 Thus far, no other styling div I'd added had interrupted the overarching document structure, but this one would.
 And I can't have that; HugoModo is still, and should remain, a really clean and semantic HTML framework.

 ## Out with the new

+So here's what's gonna happen...

+Rather than attempt to make HugoModo a one-size-fits-all framework with universal markup that can be styled by any framework with CSS alone...
+I'm gonna return it to its roots.

+HugoModo will return to purely the necessary, purely the semantic HTML that makes it great for SEO and accessibility.

+Going forwards, the plan will be to make HugoModo's component partials as well-organised and modular as possible, so that styling frameworks have the minimum possible footprint when overwriting files.

+But that's what they'll do...
+Styling frameworks will now overwrite partials, to provide whatever specific markup they need.
+The required changes are too flow-breaking to introduce to the base, so this is now an essential step.

+It's a little more work, but ultimately a more familiar and customisable experience.

+To focus on it, I'm dropping support for all themes other than _Best Motherfucking Website_ and _Bootstrap_.
+The former is tremendously minimalist but beautiful, and requires little reconfiguration.
+Bootstrap will require a little more work, hence the lack of time for others... and probably breaking changes for them for now. _That said, the Milligram and Picnic themes should continue to work in their current (incomplete) state with HugoModo v0.1.1 for the time being._

+## I still think a minimalist CSS framework with advanced functionality is possible